Richard-lab-scientist/E-commerce-Analysis/README.md

  ## Project Background
 Hurst Superstore established in 2014, is a global e-commerce company that offers a variety of office suplies through its online platforms.

-The company's financial revenue has varied across a span of four years (2014-2017), with the highest turnover recorded at 2016.
-However, its sales performance has not translated into profit across its operating region.This project thoroughly analyses its current discount strategy to uncover critical insights that will improve Hurst's profitability.
+The company's revenue has varied across a span of four years (2014-2017), with its highest turnover recorded at 2016.
+However, the profit being made does not positively reflect the total sales globally.
+This project thoroughly analyses its pricing strategy to uncover critical insights that will improve Hurst's profitability.

 Insights and recommendations are provided in these key areas: